 The RCTs used intention-to-treat analysis.
 One failed to achieve the planned power and was terminated early.
 One reported assessor blinding.
-Many studies had questionable applicability: both RCTs excluded many high-risk patients and 6 of the 16 studies included participants who did not have definite APS.
+Many studies had questionable applicability: both RCTs excluded many high-risk patients and six of the 16 studies included participants who did not have definite antiphospholipid syndrome.
 Most studies classified patients by the target INR rather than the achieved INR.
 Only one study reported venous and arterial events separately.

 There was marked heterogeneity between the studies with respect to the participants, outcomes, interventions, analysis and findings.

-In seven of the nine cohort studies all patients had definite APS.
-With the exception of one prospective cohort study (n=67), thrombosis recurrence rates were high among untreated patients (19 to 29% per year).
+In seven of the nine cohort studies all patients had definite antiphospholipid syndrome.
+With the exception of one prospective cohort study (67 participants), thrombosis recurrence rates were high among untreated patients (19 to 29% per year).
 Among treated patients there were generally fewer events among those treated with high-intensity coagulation (target INR 3.0 to 4.0) than among those treated with low-intensity coagulation (target INR 2.0 to 3.0) or aspirin.
 Patients with arterial events were at higher risk of recurrence than those with venous events in all therapeutic groups, in the single study that reported this outcome (61 participants).

 Rates of major bleeding varied widely, ranging from 0.57 to 10% per year.
 Seventy-four per cent of bleeding episodes occurred in patients with an INR ≥3.0 (where recorded).
 The proportion of bleeds that were major was 20% in patients receiving standard therapy and 29% in those receiving high-intensity therapy.
 The relative proportions of major and minor bleeding were similar for patients treated with standard- or high-intensity anticoagulation.

-Mortality due to thrombosis and bleeding (4 studies).
+Mortality due to thrombosis and bleeding (four studies):

-Among patients receiving warfarin who experienced recurrent thrombosis (n=49), 86% of total events (42 participants) occurred while the INR was <3.0.
-Fifteen per cent of events (27 participants), mostly arterial, occurred in patients taking aspirin and 57% (n=104) occurred when patients were not taking any anticoagulant or anti-aggregant drug.
+Among patients receiving warfarin who experienced recurrent thrombosis (49 participants), 86% of total events (42 participants) occurred while the INR was <3.0.
+Fifteen per cent of events (27 participants), mostly arterial, occurred in patients taking aspirin and 57% (104 participants) occurred when patients were not taking any anticoagulant or anti-aggregant drug.